-One of the outcomes of this committee was the establishment of system-wide "baselines" and "goals" for each measure.
-The committee recommended using consistent, statistically-defined baselines and goals to promote transparency, simplicity, and objectivity.
-This utilization of baselines and goals is a departure from the System's historical use of "standards."
+One of the outcomes of this committee was the establishment of system-wide baseline and excellence levels for each measure.
+The committee recommended using consistent, statistically-defined levels to promote transparency, simplicity, and objectivity.
+This utilization of the levels is a departure from the System's historical use of "standards."

-Based on three years of historical data (if available) for each measure, baselines were set two standard deviations below the system mean, and the goals were set one standard deviation above the system mean.
-These baselines and goals remain static for three years and will be reset in the 2016 Report.
+Based on three years of historical data (if available) for each measure, the baseline levels were set two standard deviations below the system mean, and the excellence levels were set one standard deviation above the system mean.
+These levels remain static for three years and will be reset in the 2016 Report.

-Robeson Community College Performance Measures & Standards 2014 Performance Summary
+Robeson Community College Performance Measures & Standards 2015 Performance Summary

-PERFORMANCE MEASURES NCCCS BASELINE NCCCS GOAL NCCCS AVERAGE RCC'S PERFORMANCE Basic Skills Student Progress 20.6 51.2 41.3 41.8 2.
-GED Diploma Passing Rate 49.3 82.0 73.6 95.7 3.
-Developmental Student Success Rate in College-Level English Courses 45.2 74.9 64.4 53.3 Developmental Student Success Rate in College-Level Math Courses 47.5 75.4 64.4 51.2 5.
-First Year Progression 53.2 74.6 68.3 47.3 6.
-Curriculum Student Completion 28.6 45.6 43.6 38.6 7.
-Licensure and Certification Passing Rate 71.0 91.7 83.2 89.7 8.
-College Transfer Performance 71.2 93.8 87.8 86.4
+PERFORMANCE MEASURES NCCCS BASELINE NCCCS GOAL NCCCS AVERAGE RCC'S PERFORMANCE Basic Skills Student Progress 20.6 51.2 45.1 45.3 2.
+GED Diploma Passing Rate 49.3 82.0 79.4 94.6 3.
+Developmental Student Success Rate in College-Level English Courses 45.2 74.9 62.4 51.0 Developmental Student Success Rate in College-Level Math Courses 47.5 75.4 63.6 54.4 5.
+First Year Progression 53.2 74.6 67.1 39.2 6.
+Curriculum Student Completion 28.6 45.6 43.4 34.9 7.
+Licensure and Certification Passing Rate 71.0 91.7 83.3 82.1 8.
+College Transfer Performance 71.2 93.8 87.7 94.2